A Scalable Lift-and-Project Differentiable Approach For the Maximum Cut Problem

-\textbf{Importance-based Degree-based Initialization (\textbf{IDI}):} Here, the nodes are first divided into important and less important (or unimportant) sets based on the graph average degree and $\textrm{d}_v$.
+Here, the nodes are first divided into important and less important (or unimportant) sets based on the graph average degree and $\textrm{d}_v$.
 Then, two types of node assignments are used to sample from the discrete uniform distribution $\mathcal{U}\{-1,1\}$ to construct $\mathbf{h}_{\textrm{IDI}}$.
-This approach is inspired by the above direct degree-based distribution sampling and the local search metaheuristic algorithm in \cite{festa2002randomized,feo1995greedy, feo1989probabilistic}.
-More specifically, we first divide $V$ into an important set
+This approach is inspired by the direct degree-based distribution sampling in \eqref{eqn: direct deg init}, and the local search metaheuristic algorithm in \citep{festa2002randomized,feo1995greedy, feo1989probabilistic}.